-The weather in November in Geneva is rather cold (7 to 15 degrees Celsius) with occasional showers.
-Umbrellas, coats and warm clothing will be suggested.
+The weather in June in Geneva is normally mild (9 to 20 degrees Celsius) with occasional showers.
+Medium-weight clothing will therefore be sufficient.

 Electricity in Switzerland is generally 230 volts (50 cycles).
 Travelers with computers and other appliances are advised to carry a plug adapter kit for the kind of plugs and sockets that are in use in Switzerland

 The monetary unit is the Swiss franc, made up of 100 centimes.
 Notes are issued in denominations of 10, 20, 50, 100, 200 and 1000 francs, and coins of 5, 10, 20, 50 centimes and 1, 2 and 5 francs.
 1 Swiss Franc is equivalent to approximately 0.85 US$